Mobile Friendly SEO

 1. Responsive Design

 A responsive design adjusts your website’s layout dynamically to fit various screen sizes.
-Whether someone visits your site on a smartphone, tablet, or desktop, their experience remains seamless.
+Whether someone visits your site on a smartphone, tablet, or desktop, their experience remains seamless and uninterrupted.

-- Use frameworks like Bootstrap to make responsive design easier.
+Utilize frameworks like Bootstrap to simplify responsive design.

-- Test your layouts across multiple devices before launching.
+Test your layouts across multiple devices before launching your app to ensure optimal performance.

 2. Fast Loading Times